 Empty Field Zendo

 In 1999, Seido began sitting with “The Potter Street Group” held in the living room of Randi Getsushin Brox’s house in Eugene.
-There, she met her teacher, Kyogen Carlson, Dharma Rain’s co-abbot, who would visit the group monthly, giving talks, leading retreats and offering sanzen to this warm and intimate sangha.
+There, she met her teacher, Kyogen Carlson, Dharma Rain’s co-abbot, who would visit the group monthly, giving talks, lead retreats and offer sanzen to this warm and intimate sangha.
 Seido became his formal disciple in 2001.
 Hogan Bays, of Zen Community of Oregon, would also visit the Potter Street group and give teachings.
 Around that time, Ejo McMullen, now resident teacher of the Eugene Zendo, joined the group, and was eventually given authority to lead the sangha, so the group enjoyed the diverse influence of different lineages.
 Not long after, the Eugene Zendo began doing summer retreats at Seido’s organic farm by clearing out the furniture from the large living room/office and turning the wood stove into an altar.
-Often the resident dog, Alex, would spend long periods of time staring in the glass doors curiously as we stared outward in zazen.
+Often the resident dog, Alex, would spend long periods of time staring in the glass doors curiously as sangha members stared outward in zazen.
 Many found the samu of working in the fields deeply enriching.

 As these summer retreats became popular, the idea was hatched in 2006 to build a simple structure to serve as a meditation hall.
 Ejo drew designs for the building, reminiscent of Japanese temples, on a napkin.
 The large engawa (wraparound deck) was an inspiration of Seido’s, as she had attended many winter practice periods at Green Gulch Zen Center’s beautiful rustic Green Dragon Temple.
 The day the work crew was scheduled to pour concrete footings, the exact position of the building in a secluded field called “the back triangle” hadn’t been decided.
 As Howard Kogen Housecknechts, a green builder from Kingfisher Construction, arrived on the scene, we knew we were in luck.
 Skilled in working with local freshly hewn wood and hand chiseled joinery, Kogen helped volunteers, over several years, construct a simple rustic structure.
 Donations and volunteer labor helped keep costs down.
 Enormous beams that span the 32’ x 16’ structure were donated by Kip Lohr, then of Bodhi Construction.
 The wood for much of the framing and engawa was milled locally from fallen trees.
 The siding was made from locally planed trees removed from residential properties in Eugene.
 No two pieces are alike.
-Many, many hands, both skilled and brand new to carpentry, went in to its creation.
+Many, many hands, both skilled and new to carpentry, went in to its creation.